arslanbenzer/gladiatus-fansite/docs/underworld/underworld-normal.md

   - /underworld-normal
 ---

-# Underworld Normal Difficulty
+## Underworld

-**Underworld** has 4 areas.
+Underworld has 4 areas.
 Once you arrive, you are not there yet.
 The Hermit drops you off at the gates of the Underworld and from there you are on your own.

 Remember that Normal difficulty enemies are **level 81** and they award Gold.